coderanger/coderanger.net/content/posts/how-i-write-cookbooks.md

 ```

 And then the `Gemfile` handles dispatching to local development copies of the
 dependent gems.
-The `dev_gem` helper method checks for a local version of
+The `dev_gem` helper method checks for a local version of the
 code, then optionally a version from GitHub.

 ```ruby